 A basic necessity for proper use of public spaces is appropriate signage and education.
 One of the primary goals of future management is to ensure trails and trailheads are properly signed so users are aware of the rules, regulations, and official trails and access points of BCOS.
-However, it is important to note that too many signs will result in clutter that many visitors won't bother to read; therefore, the OSD must determine an appropriate balance and limit subjects to those that protect public safety, protect wildlife and sensitive natural resources, and enhance the user experience (per current OSD design standards).
+However, it is important to note that too many signs will result in clutter that many visitors won't read; therefore, the OSD must determine an appropriate balance and limit subjects to those that protect public safety, wildlife and sensitive natural resources; and enhance the user experience (per current OSD design standards).
+The OSD and Parks and Recreation Department also intend to make official trails accessible on more online platforms in the future.

-Example of trail intersection signage at other MPOS locations
+Example of trail intersection signage at other MPOS